-- 4.104 Ensuring that appropriate and sufficient social and community infrastructure is provided is a vital part of delivering healthy, sustainable communities.
+- 4.101 Ensuring that appropriate and sufficient social and community infrastructure is provided is a vital part of delivering healthy, sustainable communities.
 A range of facilities may be required, or improvements made to existing facilities, to address issues arising from changes in population or deprivation.
-For the purposes of this policy, social and community facilities may be defined as community venues, cultural buildings, places of worship, education and health facilities, and pubs where evidence demonstrates they have a community value.24 - 4.105 Work has been undertaken to identify community infrastructure requirements.
-These are set out in the Adur Infrastructure Delivery Plan. - 4.106 It is important to ensure that social and community facilities are protected, where they are viable and used.
+For the purposes of this policy, social and community facilities may be defined as community venues, cultural buildings, places of worship, education and health facilities, and pubs where evidence demonstrates they have a community value.27 - 4.102 Work has been undertaken to identify community infrastructure requirements.
+These are set out in the Adur Infrastructure Delivery Plan. - 4.103 It is important to ensure that social and community facilities are protected, where they are viable and used. - 4.104 Health is a material consideration in relevant planning decisions.
+The document 'Steps to Healthy Planning: Proposals for Action'28 states that LDFs should contain policies on health and that planning authorities and the public health service should work together.
+Ways in which the Local Plan can contribute to a healthy environment include: - Locating development near to existing facilities, town centres, etc. thereby reducing the need to travel by car.
+Shorter trips are more likely to be made on foot or by bicycle, which has health benefits, and such journeys do not contribute to CO2 emissions.29 - Creating well-designed public spaces which people enjoy using and feel safe in.30 - The provision of open space and green infrastructure. - Addressing the planning aspects of pollution.

-24 Open spaces and built sports facilities are covered by Policy 33.
+27 Open spaces and built sports facilities are covered by Policy 32.